tracevd/t_STL/README.md

 This repo contains a sort of "remaking" of various (fully constexpr) features of the C++ std:: namespace, as well as some custom items.
+The idea of this project is that I could drop and replace the standard library at any point and use this instead in future C++ projects.
+It also provides a way to experiment with ideas I have in C++, and see what things I can create that I think would be useful as a developer.

 - String/StringView
 - HashMap/HashSet